zot/libp2p-websocket/README.md

 # /ws/control
 Allow browser to control the relay over a websocket using a very simple binary protocol.
-When the connection closes, clean up all of the child connections.
+When a connection closes, clean up all of its child connections.
-In this websocket connection, the client and server exchange these commands messages, with the first byte of each message identifying the command.
+The client and server exchange these command messages, with the first byte of each message identifying the command.

 # CLIENT-TO-SERVER MESSAGES